 When you click a link to join a meeting, your browser will open a new tab and prompt you to use or install the Zoom desktop software.
 But in the fine print, there's a link to "join from your browser."
 Click that instead.

-So, there you have it, the answer to “is Zoom safe?”
-Providing you take the right preventative measures and only use Zoom where it is appropriate, you should be okay.
+So, there you have it—the answer to “Is Zoom safe?”
+Provided you take the right preventative measures and only use Zoom where it is appropriate, you should be okay.

-Netitude has been delivering secure, reliable and productive IT for business growth since 2001.
+Netitude has delivered secure, reliable and productive IT for business growth since 2001.
 If your business needs advice, additional IT support or business technology solutions, get in touch with one of our experts today, we're always happy to help!